gregorriegler/mob-programming-rpg/README.md

 ## Contribute

-This software is developed in a public remote Mob where everybody is invited to join.
+This software is developed in a public remote mob where everybody is invited to join.
 We meet every Thursday from 17:00 to 20:00 CET to work on it.

 For this we use the Vienna Software Crafters Gather Town: